Higher theta series for unitary groups over function fields: Derived Hitchin stacks

 In the next two sections, we explain the special cycle classes of Definition \ref{def:special cycle classes} from the perspective of derived algebraic geometry.
 To motivate this, we recall that in \cite{FYZ}, certain ``Hitchin stacks'' $\cM$ were introduced and it was proved that the virtual fundamental class $[\cZ_{\cE}^r(a)]$ for \emph{non-singular} $a$ could be obtained from $\cM$ by taking the derived intersection of a Hecke correspondence $\Hk_{\cM}^r$ for $\cM$ with the graph of Frobenius on $\cM$.
 This interpretation was key to the proof of the Higher Siegel-Weil formula \cite[Theorem 1.1]{FYZ}.

 The restriction to non-singular $a$ can be explained thus: for such $a$, the intersection involves only the smooth part of the Hitchin stack $\cM$.
-But if we try to repeat such a construction to obtain the cycles indexed by singular $a$, we necessarily run into loci in $\cM$ whose geometry is too poorly behaved to carry it out.
+But if we try to repeat such a construction to obtain the cycles indexed by singular $a$, we necessarily run into loci in $\cM$ whose geometry is too poorly behaved (more precisely, we cannot control the singularities nor the dimension) to carry it out.

 It turns out that these problems can be resolved with \emph{derived algebraic geometry}.
-In this section we will introduce \emph{derived} Hitchin stacks $\sM$ which are always quasi-smooth (the derived analogue of LCI) and with the ``correct'' virtual dimension, whose classical truncation is $\cM$.
-Derived algebraic geometry then allows associate virtual fundamental classes $[\sM] \in \Ch_*(\cM)$.
-By taking the derived intersection of derived Hecke correspondences $\sHk_{\sM}^r$ for $\sM$ with the graph of Frobenius on $\sM$, we then obtain certain virtual fundamental classes in the Chow group of the underlying classical special cycles $\cZ_{\cE}^r$.
+In this section we will introduce \emph{derived} Hitchin stacks $\sM$, which are always quasi-smooth (the derived analogue of LCI) and have the ``correct'' virtual dimension, whose classical truncation is $\cM$.
+By taking the derived intersection of derived Hecke correspondences $\sHk_{\sM}^r$ for $\sM$ with the graph of Frobenius on $\sM$, we then obtain derived enhancements of the special cycles which we call $\sZ_{\cE}^r$.
+These are similarly always quasi-smooth and of the correct dimension; derived algebraic geometry then associates to them certain virtual fundamental classes in the Chow group of the underlying classical special cycles $\cZ_{\cE}^r$.
 On general grounds it is non-trivial to compute these virtual fundamental classes ``explicitly'' in terms of classical objects.
-Nonetheless, we will be able to prove that they coincide with the explicit constructions introduced earlier in Definition \ref{def:special cycle classes}.
+Nevertheless, we will be able to prove that they coincide with the explicit constructions introduced earlier in Definition \ref{def:special cycle classes}.
 This gives a pleasing derivation of the cycle classes for singular terms, which is on the same conceptual footing as for the non-singular terms.

 The fruits of this labor are not merely philosophical: in \S \ref{sec: linear invariance} we use this derived algebraic geometry interpretation of the cycle classes to prove the \emph{linear invariance} property of our special cycles.
 The number field analogue of this property is a well-known conjectural property of arithmetic theta series \cite[Problem 5]{Kud04}.
 The statement can be formulated in purely classical terms, but \emph{we do not know a proof without derived algebraic geometry}.
-In turn, \S \ref{sec: linear invariance} will also be used later in \S \ref{sec: CM} numerical evidence for modularity conjecture.
+In turn, \S \ref{sec: linear invariance} will also be used later in \S \ref{sec: CM} to provide numerical evidence for modularity conjecture.